 You’ll be asked to lie still and hold your breath for a few seconds while the pictures are taken.
 The technician operates the scanner from a room next door, but can see and talk to you the entire time.
 The entire procedure should take about 10 to 15 minutes.

-All diagnostic imaging appointments are scheduled through our centralized scheduling department.
+All radiology appointments are scheduled through our centralized scheduling department.
 The highly trained and knowledgeable staff will handle all aspects of scheduling your procedure and answer any questions you may have regarding the scheduling or procedure preparation process.